AliBugh/Starbuck-s-Data-Analysis-Capstone-Project-/README.md

 # Starbuck-s-Data-Analysis-Capstone-Project-

-This project is a part of Udacity Data Science Nanodegree published post on medium [here](https://medium.com/@aalboughbar/starbuck-s-data-analysis-capstone-project-4955e4f217d )
+* This project is a part of Udacity Data Science Nanodegree.
+* published post on medium [here](https://medium.com/@aalboughbar/starbuck-s-data-analysis-capstone-project-4955e4f217d )

 ### Table of Contents